 All Australian schools benefit from the outcomes of national testing.
 Schools can gain detailed information about how they are performing, and they can identify strengths and weaknesses which may warrant further attention.
 Aggregated results are made available through comprehensive reports at the national and school level.
 National level aggregated results are also available online.
 For more information on how results are reported, see Test Results.

-At the system level, the NAP provides Ministers of Education with information about the success of their policies and resourcing in priority curriculum areas.
+At the system level, the NAP provides education ministers with information about the success of their policies and resourcing in priority curriculum areas.
 The NAP also provides ministers with the capacity to monitor the success of policies aimed at improving the achievement of different student groups, such as Indigenous students.

 Without the nationally comparable data about student performance that the NAP provides, states and territories have only limited information about the achievement of their students in relation to their peers.
 NAP data provide an additional suite of information, thus enhancing the capacity for evidence-based decision making about policy, resourcing and systemic practices.